ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 * **Boss rewards:** Boss drops.
 Does not include soul transfusions or shop items.

 * **Miniboss Rewards:** Miniboss drops.
+Minibosses are large enemies that don't respawn after being killed and usually drop some sort of treasure, such as Boreal Outrider Knights and Ravenous Crystal Lizards.
 Only includes enemies considered minibosses by the enemy randomizer.

 * **Mimic Rewards:** Drops from enemies that are mimics in vanilla.